 Iceland and photography are like peanut butter and toast, they go together.
 It’s where glaciers, waterfalls and other-worldly landscapes await you and your camera, ready to provide the adventure of a lifetime.

-Location Guide to the Snæfellsnes Peninsula Where waterfalls spread their glistening trails over wild landscapes and rugged coastlines weave beneath volcanic craters…Welcome to the Snæfellsnes peninsula.
+Snaefellsnes Peninsula, Iceland Where waterfalls spread their glistening trails over wild landscapes and rugged coastlines weave beneath volcanic craters…Welcome to the Snaefellsnes peninsula.

 Travel Guide – Jökulsárlón Glacier Lagoon Jökulsárlón is the type of place that’s hard to leave.
 It draws you in with its natural beauty, tranquil silence and overwhelming frozen figures that float throughout the chilly lagoon.